eflautt/ga-data-science/lessons/lesson-7/readme.md

 #### How do we minimize error?

 The regression we've been using in class is called "ordinary least squares," which literally means given a matrix X, solve for the _least_ amount of squared error for y.
-However, this approach assumes that the sample X is representative of the population; that is, the sample is _unbiased_.
+However, this approach assumes that the sample X is representative of the population; that is, it assumes that the sample is _unbiased_.
 For example, let's compare these two random models:

 ```python
 import numpy as np